Weather of 2010: January 1–3

-Fresh overnight snowfall on New Year's Eve and New Year's Day caused disruption in north east England, with roads across Northumberland, Tyne and Wear, County Durham and Teesside affected.
+Overnight snowfall on New Year's Eve and New Year's Day caused disruption in North East England, affecting roads across Northumberland, Tyne and Wear, County Durham and Teesside.
 Snow also fell in parts of East Cumbria.
-In places it was as deep as 10 cm and motorists were warned not to travel unless their journey was absolutely necessary.

-A major snow-related weather warning was put out in Alaska on December 30.
-The expected snowstorm was probably part of the same weather system that hit the Russian Far East from December 30 to January 5.
+In places, the snow fell as deep as 10 cm.
+On January 2, a weather front with a northerly wind brought heavy snow to the northwest of England.
+Wythenshawe, near Manchester Airport, saw 5 in of snow.
+This affected road transport, particularly in the Greater Manchester area, causing the closure of Snake Pass and poor conditions on the M60, M602 and M66.

+As a snowstorm entered Scotland, a number of roads across the country were closed, including three junctions of the M9 and the Newbridge Roundabout in Edinburgh.
+Rail services between Inverness and Central Scotland were also affected by poor weather.

-Between January 1 and 2, 2010, 50- and 70-year record low temperatures and snowfall hit northern China and Korea starting January 1.
+Between January 1 and 2, 2010, 50- and 70-year record low temperatures and snowfall hit northern China and Korea.
 Blizzards also hit Mongolia's Dundgobi province.

 A heavy storm surge hit northeastern New Brunswick on January 2, leading to over $750,000 in damage in the community of Port Elgin.

 Heavy record-breaking snow also fell in Moscow in early January 2010 and light snow briefly fell in Greece and Turkey.

-On January 2, a weather front with a northerly wind brought heavy snow to the northwest of England.
-Wythenshawe near Manchester Airport had 5 in of snow.
-This affected road transport on January 2, particularly in the Greater Manchester area with conditions on the M60, M602 and M66 reported to be poor, while Snake Pass, which links Manchester with Sheffield was closed.

-As a snowstorm entered Scotland, a number of roads across the country were closed including three junctions of the M9 while the motorway was shut in both directions at the Newbridge Roundabout in Edinburgh during the evening because of heavy snow, and did not open again until the following day.
-Problems were also reported on the A96 and the A939.
-Rail services between Inverness and Central Scotland were also affected by poor weather.

-Possibly more than 200 people died in northern India, mostly in Uttar Pradesh after a cold snap and accidents in heavy fog around January 2 and 3.
+Possibly more than 200 people died in northern India, mostly in Uttar Pradesh, after a cold snap and accidents in heavy fog around January 2 and 3.

 Heavy rain fell in parts of southwestern Brazil.
 The worst affected municipality was Angra dos Reis, about 150 km southwest of the city of Rio de Janeiro.
-At least 35 people were killed at a resort on Ilha Grande: about 40 people were staying in the hotel which was buried under a mudslide, and the death toll was expected to rise further.
+At least 35 people were killed at a resort on Ilha Grande after the hotel was buried under a mudslide.
 In Rio Grande do Sul, at least seven people were dead and 20 missing after a bridge collapsed due to heavy rains.
 It was reported to be one of the worst mudslides in Rio de Janeiro's history.